Short-distance thermal phase structure of charged black holes in 4D Einstein-Gauss-Bonnet gravity: Black hole stability via heat capacity

 where, for brevity, we introduce the quantities

 \end{widetext}

-The black hole's heat capacity is computed and displayed in Fig. \ref{CQ}.
+The heat capacity is displayed in Fig. \ref{CQ}.
 It's important to note that a negative heat capacity indicates an unstable thermodynamic phase, and vice versa \cite{Davies:1978zz}.
-We observe from the plots that regardless of the GB parameter $\alpha$ and the correction parameter to the entropy $\eta$, the heat capacity $C_{Q}$ is negative for this charged black hole on larger scales [Fig. \ref{CQ}(c)].
+We observe from the plots that regardless of $\alpha$ and $\eta$, $C_{Q}$ is negative for this charged black hole on larger scales [Fig. \ref{CQ}(c)].
 The scenario unfolds differently as the black hole geometry shrinks due to Hawking evaporation. $C_{Q}$ either tends to become more negative [Fig. \ref{CQ}(a), $\eta=0,50$, and $80$], or transitions to positive values via $C_{Q}=0$ [Fig. \ref{CQ}(a), $\eta=150$, and $200$] before encountering an infinite discontinuity at a characteristic mass value $M$.
 This distinct behavior of $C_{Q}$ arises for specific choices of $\eta$ and $\alpha$, and may be absent in other cases [see Fig. \ref{CQ}(b)].
 We also observe that compared to the original uncorrected case ($\eta=0$), which indicates a single root for $C_{Q}$, all curves with $\eta \neq 0$ possess two zeros of $C_{Q}$.
 The transition of $C_{Q}$ from negative to positive values indicates that the black hole phase changes from being unstable to a stable one, reflecting a second-order phase transition in charged black holes \cite{Davies:1978zz}.
 This transition closely resembles familiar thermodynamic phase transitions in non-gravitational systems, such as ferromagnetic to paramagnetic, conductor to superconductor, liquid-crystal phase transitions, etc.\\ The zeros of $C_{Q}$ are typically interpreted as critical points that help distinguish between positive and negative temperature solutions \cite{Hendi:2018sbe}.
 In this case, the second zero of $C_{Q}$ occurs at the extremal limit where black hole evaporation ceases, corresponding to $M = \sqrt{Q^2 + \alpha}$.
 The first zero of $C_{Q}$ marks the onset of the phase transitions and represents the point where our earlier discussion regarding the definition of classical and quantum geometry for the black hole, in relation to entropy corrections, becomes relevant.
-This endpoint related to $M = \sqrt{Q^2 + \alpha}$ may signify the formation of a black hole remnant, and is independent of $\eta$ in our case.
+This endpoint related to $M = \sqrt{Q^2 + \alpha}$ may signify the formation of a black hole remnant, and is independent of $\eta$ in our case (our horizon geometry is $\eta$-independent).
 However, it manifests explicit dependence on $\alpha$, which we have numerically computed and indicated in terms of certain characteristic values of $M$ for $\alpha=0.1$ and $0.2$ in Figs. \ref{CQ}(a) and (b), respectively.
-Each time $\alpha$ takes new values, the extremal limit and corresponding shift in the last root of $C_{Q}$ is observed.
-Therefore, it is apparent that compared to GR, 4D-GB theory predicts the formation of remnants much earlier.
-This underscores the significance of 4D-GB gravity for short-distance or high-energy scales.
-Meanwhile, determining the (in)stability of this remnant is challenging within our approach, as we only explore up to the extremal limit of the black hole geometry.
-However, we will demonstrate in Section \ref{sec:Ruppgeometry} that thermodynamic geometry offers a more comprehensive framework to address this issue.
+Each time $\alpha$ takes new values, the extremal limit and corresponding shift in the last root of $C_{Q}$ is observed. \\ Compared to the general-relativistic RN baseline $(\alpha=0)$, where the extremal (zero-temperature) endpoint occurs at $M=|Q|$, the effective 4D-EGB background employed here simply shifts the extremality bound to $M=\sqrt{Q^2+\alpha}$.
+For fixed $Q$ and $\alpha>0$, this implies a larger terminal mass scale; equivalently, in a fixed-$Q$ evaporation picture, the evolution reaches $T_{\rm H}\to 0$ limit after a smaller decrease in $M$ than in GR, yielding a heavier remnant within this effective thermodynamic model.
+This GR comparison should be interpreted as a consequence of the modified horizon/extremality condition in the chosen background, while quantum effects are incorporated here only through the entropy deformation and without modeling charge loss or backreaction explicitly.
+Meanwhile, determining the (in)stability of this remnant from $C_{Q}$ alone is a bit challenging , as we only explore up to the extremal limit of the black hole geometry.
+However, we will demonstrate in Section \ref{sec:Ruppgeometry} that thermodynamic geometry offers a slightly better way to address this issue. \\